-Here’s a little background on me….My name is Christina, I am a full-time cowgirl on the Pecos Bar X Bar Ranch here in Northern New Mexico.
-My handsome husband Ethan & I manage 13,000 acres and ALL the animals that come along with it, but before I was so lucky to meet Ethan and land this great job…
+Here’s a little background on me….My name is Christina, I am a cowgirl on the Black Willow Ranch here in Northern New Mexico.
+My handsome husband Ethan & I manage the ranch and ALL the animals that come along with it, but before I was so lucky to meet Ethan and land this great job…

 I have been horse ‘crazy’ all my life, and bought my first horse with a loan from my Grandpa at age 13.
 She was a beautiful dapple gray Arabian, who turned to flea-bitten gray, her name was Aza Dazzle, and she taught me so much!